eduardohroliveira/laravel-geolite-maxmind/README.md

 * Now you should use any API testing tool, such as Postman or Insomnia or any other of your preference to send requests to the API.

 By default, php artisan will start web server on port 8000 (localhost).
-So now, using one of those tools, you just need to request a GET
+So now, using one of those tools, you just need to request using GET method to 'api/locationByIP', passing 'IP' parameter.

+Example:
 <ul>
   <li>REST GET request to return the country associated with an IP address: http://127.0.0.1:8000/api/locationByIP?IP=2.16.6.0</li>
 </ul>
+The API will return a JSON with 'country_code' and 'country_name'.

+Example:
+<code>{"country_code":"DE","country_name":"Germany"}</code>